sam-mahonri/sammahonri-portfolio/articles/mission.md

 Your purpose will be to invite others to come unto Christ by helping them receive the restored gospel through faith in Jesus Christ and His Atonement, repentance, baptism, receiving the gift of the Holy Ghost, and enduring to the end.
 As you serve with all your heart, might, mind, and strength, the Lord will lead you to those who will hear His message.
 They, too, can then have the opportunity to receive sacred ordinances and make covenants with Heavenly Father.

-You are assigned to labor in the **Brazil Campinas Mission** and will prepare to preach the gospel in the Portuguese language. **You will begin your missionary training on Monday, January 20, 2025**, after being set apart by your stake president.
+You are assigned to labor in the **Brazil [Redacted]** and will prepare to preach the gospel in the Portuguese language. **You will begin your missionary training on Monday, January 20, 2025**, after being set apart by your stake president.
 It is anticipated that you will serve for a period of **24 months**.

 Our Heavenly Father will reward you for the goodness of your life.
 Greater blessings and more joy than you have yet experienced await you as you humbly and prayerfully serve the Lord in this labor of love among His children.
 We place our confidence in you and pray that the Lord will help you become an effective missionary.